ykharitonova/s25-cs9/_lab/lab00.md

 In Python, code is executed line-by-line from top to bottom.
 So if your code has an error and an `assert` statement doesn't pass, then you will see which `assert` statement failed and execution will stop (no other statements after the error will be executed).

 To run your `lab00.py` file in IDLE, go to "Run" -> "Run Module".
-This will execute the file you're working on and the output will be displayed in IDLE's Interactive Shell.
+This will execute the file you're working on and display the output in in IDLE's Interactive Shell.
 Remember to configure IDLE to show line numbers - it will make debugging a lot easier (IDLE Settings -> Shell/Ed).